 Career guidance is offered to all E-Track students in sessions held at the start of each semester by TIUʼs career advisers during the orientation period.
 During this mandatory career guidance session, students are given an overview of the Japanese job market and how to prepare.
-Of course, further guidance is always offered at the Career Support Desk.
+Of course, further guidance is always offered at the Career Center.

 E-Track Courses for Career Development

 Career Experience Practicum

 This 2-credit project-based-learning class was carried out with a major Japanese logistics company in 2017 and with a major Japanese motor company in 2018 and 2019.
 Students worked with mentors from the cooperating company to solve current issues facing their respective industries.
 The company in the spotlight will change from year to year.
 This class is dedicated to delivering students with relevant workplace experience to give a sense of the careers that could await them after graduation.

 Internships are valuable opportunities for students to gain real-life work experience while enrolled at TIU, providing a deeper insight into life in a professional environment.
 They also allow for a firm grasp of the skills and knowledge that need to be acquired during student life in order to uncover true career aspirations.
 Employers look favorably upon applicants fresh out of university with internship experience, which gives our E-Track students a head start in the job hunt.
 TIU can also offer credits through some internships.

 Lectures and seminars from career counselors cover a wide range of topics that will greatly aid your job search, such as:

 - “Q & A with Former International Students Working in Japan”

 - “Self-Analysis: Discover your Strengths to Ace the Interview”